psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 = Does it work with Redis Object Cache? =

 Yes.
-NPP supports bidirectional sync with the Redis Object Cache plugin.
-A Purge All in NPP flushes Redis, and a Redis flush triggers a full Nginx cache purge.
+NPP supports **Redis Object Cache** Sync, which keeps Redis and the Nginx cache aligned during purge and preload operations.
+When enabled, NPP flushes the Redis object cache at the correct point in the Nginx Purge + Preload chain to ensure fresh content is used when rebuilding cache.
 Enable it under **Settings**.

 = Is it compatible with WooCommerce? =